 The Waterfront Commission reviewed this proposal at their meeting on October 18 and voted to support this permanent closure (Attachment 4).
-The Traffic and Parking Board will review the request at their meeting on October 24.
+The Traffic and Parking Board also reviewed the request at their meeting on October 24.
+The Board voted to recommend that Council approve this request (Attachment 5).